Beckn-One/DEG/architecture/Energy catalogue.md

 - **Update dynamically**: Reflect real-time availability, pricing changes, seasonal variations
 - **Reach consumers**: Connect with intent-expressing consumers beyond geographic boundaries

 Energy Catalogues solve this by providing a structured format for publishing supply that can be automatically matched with demand intents across distributed networks.
+The underlying **EnergyOffers** enable role-based contract participation.

 ## Structure of Energy Catalogues